 Reflection essays are usually requested by professors or teachers, as they allow you to share your experience about an article, lesson, or lecture.
 Reflections are very personal and subjective, but they must maintain a formal tone and should be well organized.

 If you are reflecting on a certain text, annotate your initial emotions and thoughts while reading it.
-If you are writing about an event in your life or about yourself, brainstorm by making a chart with three columns: past experiences, description, and reflection.
+If you are writing about yourself or an event in your life, brainstorm by making a chart with three columns: past experiences, description, and reflection.
 This table should help you brainstorm and structure the introduction and the body of your essay.

 Example: You are writing about your experience at an animal shelter.